styxgrrrl/disco/README.md

 ## Requirements

 - Knowledge of Node.js, React, and TypeScript
-- This repo was built and tested with Node v16.14.0 and Yarn v1.22.18
+- Node and Yarn installed (this repo was built and tested with Node v16.14.0 and Yarn v1.22.18)
-- You will need the [MetaMask browser extension](https://metamask.io/download/) installed and set up
+- The [MetaMask browser extension](https://metamask.io/download/) installed and set up

-Please let us know if there are any technical issues with the assignment (e.g. build or environment issues).
-Also please let us know if you prefer to complete this exercise in JavaScript instead of TypeScript and we'll whip up a JS version.
+Please let us know if there are any technical issues with the assignment (e.g. bugs or build or environment issues).

+Also, please let us know if you prefer to complete this exercise in JavaScript instead of TypeScript and we'll whip up a JS version.

 ## Background

-This exercise concerns [Decentralized Identifiers](https://www.w3.org/TR/did-core/) (DIDs) - accounts with unique IDs that a user can control for various purposes.
+This exercise concerns [Decentralized Identifiers](https://www.w3.org/TR/did-core/) (DIDs) - globally unique identifiers that reference accounts that a users can control for various purposes.
 The use-case at hand is storing user profile data (name, bio, etc) on [Ceramic](https://ceramic.network/) (a decentralized storage network built on [IPFS](https://ipfs.io/)) and registering the user's DID as a new Disco user.

 Profile data is stored on Ceramic so that other apps can independently retrieve profile data for a given user's DID: this means you can essentially take your username to a new service and your stuff will already be there.

-Ceramic does not meet all of our needs however, since there is no way to search Ceramic and find all users, but we would like to be able to list all users using Disco.
-For that reason, user DIDs must be saved to the Disco API so that we are able to list and search through Disco users.
+Ceramic does not meet all of our needs however, since there is no way to search Ceramic and find all users, but we would like to be able to list all Disco users.
+For that reason, you will be implementing the saving of user DIDs to the Disco API so that we are able to list and search through Disco users.

 ## This Repo